Skip to content

 How Much Is Child Support in Illinois?

-If you make $60,000 a year in Illinois, child support for 1 child is estimated at $731 per month ($8,772 per year) based on the 750 ILCS 5/505 (Illinois Marriage and Dissolution of Marriage Act).
+If you make $60,000 a year in Illinois, child support for 1 child is estimated at $903 per month ($10,836 per year).
 This assumes the other parent earns approximately $36,000/year.
-Actual amounts depend on both parents' incomes, custody arrangements, and additional expenses.
+Actual amounts depend on both parents' incomes, custody time, and add-on expenses (child care, health insurance).

 Illinois Child Support Estimates by Income (2026)